 Torcello Cathedral is a basilica church built in 639 AD and is the oldest building in Venice.
 This iconic piece of Venetian-Byzantine architecture is famous for its colourful mosaics: at the altar, find a gold-leaf masterpiece from the 11th century, ornate icons of Virgin Hodegetria and an expressive mosaic called the ‘Harrowing of Hell.’
 This spooky church is decorated with the skull of Saint Cecilia, which has been kept here for hundreds of years.

 Glassmaking is a thousand-year-old tradition that originated on the island of Murano, which is still a glass production hub.
 The Murano Glass Museum (Museo del Vetro) displays the island's glass history, from mosaic glass to chandeliers, beads and ornate techniques from the 15th century.
-Today, the Fornace Ferro Murano glass factory offers visitors a look inside their open studio, which shows how they make glass vases, light fixtures and jewellery.
+Today, the Fornace Ferro Murano glass factory offers visitors a look inside the open studio, which shows how they make glass vases, light fixtures and jewellery.

 Have kids in tow?